fontysrobotics/AIS7_2022/Assignment1/README.md

 At the end you have to hand in all the notebook of Assignment 1.
 When you hand it in you should make sure that you saved it with all output visible (after execution), so we can evaluate your notebooks output without directly running it.
 In addition (to be sure) you should also save a pdf of the final result.

-For assignment C we also want a short video which shows all the design steps (from collecting data till deployment), in this video you should **show and explain** what you did, which design choices you made and why!
+For assignment C we also want a short video which shows all the design steps (from collecting data till deployment), in this video you should <ins>show and explain</ins> what you did, which design choices you made and why!

 ***Final deliverables Assignment 1***: